-The Director of Business and Operations is the only person (persons) who have the authority to create Assignments of fund balance.
+The Director of Business Office is the only person who has the authority to create Assignments of fund balance.

 Unassigned Fund Balance.
 In the General Fund, amounts that are reported as Unassigned are those net spendable resources of the District that are not otherwise Restricted, Committed, or Assigned, and may be used for any purpose within the General Fund.